 When it is determined that a facility is no longer required, a disposal plan for the facility is to be created.
-There are currently no disposal plans for the existing buildings.
+There are currently no disposal plans for the existing buildings without the site being replaced/upgraded.

 Based on historical evidence, emergency facilities pose a low liability risk for Council.
 Both the Rural Fire Service and State Emergency Service organisations have their own insurances in place, while Council removes any identified risks during maintenance.